ARogala/fend-project-memory-game/README.md

 Check out the game: https://andrewrogalamemorygame.surge.sh

-Webpack has been added for development and optimized production build
+Webpack has been added for development and optimized production build Cypress.io has been added for testing

 npm install

 npm run dev

 npm run build

+npm run test

 ## GamePlayRules
 There are eight different pairs of cards on the grid, thus making a total of sixteen cards.